aoirint/LuckDumper/README.md

 # Luck Dumper

-Lethal Company Mod to dump luck values of unlockable items on using terminal.
+Lethal Company Mod to dump luck values of unlockable items on joining a lobby.

 ## Development